7

 1. With ice and salt

-3. With a removable bowl that's pre-frozen in your freezer
+3. With a removable bowl that's pre-frozen in your kitchen freezer

-The ICE-21 has a small bowl that's lined with a special type of liquid gel.
-When the bowl is placed in a freezer, over some time, the gel freezes solid.
-And this gel keeps its temperature really well.
-So when the bowl is removed from the freezer, it stays very cold for a long time.
+The Cuisinart ICE-21 is type number 3.
+It uses a small bowl that's lined with a special type of liquid gel.
+When the bowl is placed in a freezer, over time, the gel freezes solid.
+This gel keeps its temperature really well, so when the bowl is removed from the freezer, it stays very cold for a long time.

-When you want to make ice cream, you remove the bowl from the freezer, add the mixture and the bowl transfers the coldness to the mixture as it's being churned.
+When you want to make ice cream, you remove the bowl from the freezer, attach it to the machine, add the mixture and the bowl transfers the coldness to the mixture as it's being churned.
 Simple!

-Like the rest of the ICE-21, the base is made from white plastic.
+The base of the ICE-21 is made from white plastic.
 It has the Cuisinart logo embossed on the front.
 And a simple on/off switch.
 There are no other decorations or controls.

 On the underside are 4 rubber tipped feet that keep the machine stable while in use.
 And some ventilation grills to help prevent the motor from overheating.